We’ve recently been exploring the future of work and some of the ingredients required to bring about a more human way of organising.

 In part 2, we focused on the role that leaders play in creating the conditions for people to thrive.

 When leaders inspire through clarity of purpose, they unlock the innate desire for creativity and autonomy in others.
 A shift towards a human approach encourages independent thinking, deepens trust and supports people to develop their level of competence.
-Leaders are required to let go and to give control.
+Leaders are required to let go and give control.

 Now we’re at a point in the journey where we encounter an important question: what’s all this for?